You're not lazy. You're not weak-willed. You're not fundamentally broken.

 Before you try productivity hacks, optimize the systems that regulate executive function.

-Stress: Chronic stress shifts control from prefrontal cortex to basal ganglia.
-You default to habits (including avoidance habits) when cortisol is elevated.
+Stress: Chronic stress shifts control from prefrontal cortex to basal ganglia through elevated cortisol and altered GABA signaling in the bed nucleus of the stria terminalis.
+You default to habits (including avoidance habits) when your stress response is chronically activated.

-Action: Daily stress management via meditation (10-20 min), breathwork (5-6 breaths/min to increase vagal tone), or HRV biofeedback.
-Add hormetic stress 2-3x per week: cold exposure or sauna to build stress resilience.
+Action: Daily stress management via meditation (10-20 min), breathwork at 4.5-6 breaths/min to increase vagal tone, or HRV biofeedback targeting coherence ratios above 0.5.

-Action: Tackle demanding tasks early in the day when prefrontal resources are highest.
-Schedule low-demand tasks (email, admin) for afternoon.
+Action: Schedule demanding tasks when prefrontal resources are highest (typically 2-4 hours post-waking).
+Batch low-demand tasks for afternoon.

 Strategy 2: Define Next Actions (Eliminate Decision Points)

 Vague goals trigger procrastination because your brain has to figure out what to do before it can start doing it.
-Each micro-decision depletes prefrontal resources.
+Each micro-decision depletes prefrontal resources through glucose consumption in the dorsolateral prefrontal cortex.

 The Getting Things Done (GTD) approach: